Primitivo Mijares: Defection and disappearance

 After his testimony, Mijares began writing a book entitled The Conjugal Dictatorship of Ferdinand and Imelda Marcos, which was published in 1976.
 The book contained a personal account of the Marcos regime.

+Mijares' youngest grandson, Joseph Christopher "JC" Mijares Gurango (the son of Pilita, a medical doctor, daughter of Judge Priscilla de Villa) republished Conjugal Dictatorship, with 200 additional pages and launched at Bantayog ng mga Bayani on February 21, 2017.

 Mijares made his final phone call to his family on January 23, 1977.
 Mijares was last seen in January 1977, boarding a flight from Guam to the Philippines with General Fabian Ver and a nephew of Querube Makalintal.
 Later attempts at finding him failed as there were no more traces of Mijares found.
 Urban legends claim that Mijares was forced off of a flying chopper midway through Guam and the Philippines, although his family has denied such claim.

 Personal life and legacy

-Mijares was married in the Philippines to the future Pasay City RTC Branch 108 Judge Priscilla De Villa Castillo on February 23, 1956 in Manila.
-Priscilla Mijares called it the best day of her life, and they had four children.
-Months after Mijares' disappearance, their youngest son, Luis Manuel "Boyet" Mijares, was kidnapped, brutally tortured, and killed.
-The Mijares home was wiretapped, and the police called Boyet to tell him to meet his father.
+Mijares was married in the Philippines to the future Pasay City RTC Branch 108 Judge Priscilla de Villa Castillo on February 23, 1956 in Manila.
+The couple had four children, Perla, Jose Antonio, Pilita, Luis Manuel ("Boyet").
+The family lived in Project 6, Quezon City, with neighboring journalists.
+Mijares was also illegally married to Virginia Concha on September 6, 1969, in Reno, Nevada.

+Months after Mijares' disappearance, their youngest son, Boyet, was kidnapped, brutally tortured, and killed.
+The Mijares home was wiretapped.
+The police called Boyet to tell him to meet his father.
 He was later found in an open field with his body completely mutilated.
 During this time, the assigned police officer, future presidential candidate Panfilo Lacson lied to Priscilla that her son was just joining a fraternity at the University of the Philippines.
-Mijares was also illegally married to Virginia Concha on September 6, 1969, in Reno, Nevada.
-The term conjugal dictatorship is generally used in pop culture and academic circles whenever there is mention of the Imelda and Ferdinand Marcos dictatorship, due to the first tell-all book of Marcos, which was Mijares's only book before his disappearance and act of valiant heroism.

-Raissa Robles, an author and writer paid tribute to his son Boyet in the very introduction of her book Marcos Martial Law: Never Again.
-Former Philippines senator Rene Saguisag has mentioned that of all the heroes featured at the Bantayog ng mga Bayani, Mijares is the one who deserved to be there the most, and was shocked that his name was yet to be engraved.
-This was after the museum hosted a symposium on his life and his book The Conjugal Dictatorship, considered the definitive book and account of Martial law.
+Author Author Raissa Robles paid tribute to his son Boyet in the introduction to her book Marcos Martial Law: Never Again.

+Former Philippines senator Rene Saguisag has mentioned that of all the heroes featured at the Bantayog ng mga Bayani, Mijares is the one who deserved to be there the most, and was shocked that his name was yet to be included.
+This was after the museum hosted a symposium on Mijares.